matrix-org/sygnal/README.md

 - the `platform` parameter which determines whether the production or sandbox APNS environment is used.
   Valid values are 'production' or 'sandbox'.
-If not provided,' production' is used.
+If not provided, 'production' is used.

 ### gcm